 Temporary Protected Status (TPS) is a provisional benefit.
 It allows people already in the United States who come from certain countries with extraordinary and dangerous conditions to legally live and work temporarily.

 The United States Department of Homeland Security (DHS) designates which foreign nationals can benefit from the program temporarily.
 It is granted for six to 18 months and can be extended.
 TPS is only a temporary benefit and is not a direct avenue for individuals to receive permanent residence (“green card“) or any other type of immigration status.

 TPS is a special designation that the DHS gives to some countries with dangerous or temporary conditions.
 These circumstances typically could prevent their citizens from returning safely to their home country.

 In other special circumstances, countries are included in the TPS list if:

 People can claim to have a nationality admitted to TPS because that country was their last place of residence.
 This allows them to qualify for temporary protected status, even if they do not have citizenship in that country.

-Countries that have the following conditions could receive a TPS designation:
+Countries that have the following social contexts may be eligible to receive a TPS designation:

-Those who become TPS beneficiaries typically cannot be relocated from the United States.
-However, they might be able to receive a travel authorization depending on the circumstances.
-As for the positives, TPS beneficiaries are eligible for an employment authorization document (EAD) and they will be legally allowed to stay in the country.
+Immigrants who become TPS beneficiaries generally cannot be relocated from the United States.
+However, they may receive a travel authorization depending on the circumstances.

 When it comes to immigration and whether you can live and work where you want, every detail matters.
 When the slightest paperwork error or missed deadline can mean years of delays, it is essential to do things right the first time.
 An experienced immigration lawyer can address your particular needs with temporary protected status, and put you in the best position for a positive outcome.
 Take the first step now and contact a local immigration attorney to discuss your rights and specific situation.